Meet the ESA Staff

 Born in Mongolia, Javhana grew up in Arlington, Virginia, and earned her B.S. in hospitality management and business management at James Madison University.
 Javhana currently lives in Winter Garden, Florida, with her husband and their cat, Miss Bean.
 In her down time, you can find Javhana hiking, lifting weights, playing volleyball, or at Disney!

 Favorite insect: Fireflies.
-They are energy-efficient and some of them synchronize their flashing.
-They are balls of sunshine and light the way for others.
-How cool is that?!
+I think it's neat that they are energy-efficient and some of them synchronize their flashing.
+They are balls of sunshine!